MS Jan Heweliusz: 1993 sinking

 The Marine Chamber of Appeals in Gdynia blamed the accident on the poor technical condition of the ship, with the captain, who died in the accident, also being blamed for allowing the ship to sail in such an unseaworthy state.

-In 2005 the European Court of Human Rights in Strasburg ruled that the official investigation of the sinking was not impartial and granted €4,600 in damages each to eleven relatives of the victims.
+In 2005, the European Court of Human Rights in Strasburg ruled that the official investigation of the sinking was not impartial and granted €4,600 in damages each to eleven relatives of the victims.

-The wreck of the ship is located at a depth of 27 metres and is frequently visited by divers.
+The wreck of the ship is located at a depth of 27 metres (89 feet) and is frequently visited by divers.

+In popular culture

+In 2025, Netflix released a five-part miniseries based on the 1993 disaster, titled Heweliusz.